nhn/tui.editor/plugins/code-syntax-highlight/README.md

 #### Basic

 First, include the editor file.
 And include the plugin file as needed.
-If you want to include all language files provided by `Prism.js`, see the first title(_Include All Languages_).
+If you want to include all language files provided by `prismjs`, see the first title(_Include All Languages_).
 If you want to register and use only the languages ​​you need, see the second title(_Include Only Languages ​​You Need_).

 ##### Include All Languages

-By including the **all** version of the plugin, all languages ​​of `Prism.js` are available in the code block.
+By including the **all** version of the plugin, all languages ​​of `prismjs` are available in the code block.

 ```html
 ...